+Written Homework is due at the beginning of class on Monday.
 Best Practices for Written Homework:

-- Start with TWO sheets of paper: the scratch paper and the final draft paper. - Start the problems early so you have time to ask questions. - First attempt problems on the scratch paper. - CHECK YOUR ANSWER using your calculator, the web, the math lab, a study buddy.
-Get help if your answer is incorrect. - Write the correct solution (not just an answer) on your final draft. - Get you graded homework back, look over any problems you missed, and place it in a notebook.
+- Follow the Written Homework Guidelines posted on the course webpage. - Figure out the solution to each problem on scratch paper.
+Once you have the correct solution, copy that solutions including appropriate work onto the sheet of paper you will turn in.
+That is, you should have initial drafts and final drafts of problems. - Start the problems early so you have time to ask questions. - CHECK YOUR ANSWER using your calculator, the web, the math lab, a study buddy.
+Get help if your answer is incorrect. - Get your graded homework back, look over any problems you missed, and place it in a notebook.

 Written Homework is open book, open notes, you may use a calculator, you may work in groups, and you are encouraged to go the the Math Lab to get help.
 You must show all relevant work, and at the discretion of the grader, points will be deducted if steps are skipped.
 Solutions should be organized and legible.
-Points will be deducted for sloppiness.
+Points will be deducted for sloppiness or not following the guidelines.